HIFU for Prostate Cancer Treatment

 If I have HIFU can I have HIFU again?

-If there is residual cancer or a recurrent cancer on follow-up the majority of patients can have HIFU again to that area.
+If there is residual cancer or a recurrent cancer on follow-up, the majority of patients can have HIFU for prostate cancer treatment again to that area.
 Some patients have new areas of cancer in untreated tissue and in these instances again many choose to have HIFU focal therapy to those individual new areas.
 At any point a patient may choose any form of surgery or radiotherapy.

 If HIFU doesn’t work can surgery or radiotherapy still be done?